 9. Taxing Correctly

-Although small business accounting software makes it very easy to tax employees correctly for standard pays if the set up is correct, it isn’t capable of correctly taxing unusual payments such as bonuses, commissions and terminations.
+Although small business accounting software makes it very easy to tax employees correctly for standard pays if the setup is correct, it isn’t capable of correctly taxing unusual payments such as bonuses, commissions, and terminations.
 These scenarios can lead to overtaxing and potentially under-taxing your employees by a significant amount, depending on the circumstances.
 The tax needs to be calculated manually in these situations and then overridden in the accounting software.
 Although your employees may appreciate getting a tax refund when they lodge their tax return, they may be somewhat unimpressed if they end up owing tax through no fault of their own.

-10. Preparing Payment Summaries Correctly
+10. Preparing Payment Summaries Correctly (Income Statement)

-If certain payments to employees are not set-up and taxed correctly, it may mean that you are taxing an employee for a payment that is actually tax free.
+If certain payments to employees are not set up and taxed correctly, it may mean that you are taxing an employee for a payment that is actually tax-free.
 If this is then reported incorrectly on the annual Payment Summaries, (formerly Group Certificates), then they may not even get a refund as the nature of the payment may be incorrectly classified and therefore go completely undetected.
-The employee might end up losing money that belonged in their pocket, but instead it ended up going to the ATO instead.
+The employee might end up losing money that belonged in their pocket, but instead, it ended up going to the ATO instead.
 Correct payroll set up for all types of pay items is critical to ensure that the payments made for various types of remuneration are reported accurately.

 The industrial relations system in Australia is inarguably complex.
 There are significant demands placed on business owners to comply with numerous regulations.
 However, understanding the rules of the game and structuring your processes to ensure compliance is not that difficult if you take the time to learn and understand or enlist the help of some payroll and HR specialists.
-There are many around who are geared specifically to assist small business with these challenges.
+There are many around who are geared specifically to assist small businesses with these challenges.